Regularization of Limited Memory Quasi-Newton Methods for Large-Scale Nonconvex Minimization: Numerical Experiments

 The regularized secant version \textsf{regLBFGSsec} is interesting because it is rather simple to implement (by using the standard two-loop recursion) yet rivals the robustness of \textsf{regLBFGS}; see Figure~\ref{Fig:PerfProf11}.

-Finally, Table~\ref{Tab:SuccessfulSteps1} shows the proportion of accepted steps for all four regularization-based algorithms.
-The L-BFGS algorithms stand out for their acceptance ratios of around 99\% in the nonmonotone case.
+Finally, Table~\ref{Tab:SuccessfulSteps1} shows the proportion of accepted steps and the total number of solved problems for all four regularization-based algorithms.
+The L-BFGS algorithms stand out for their high number of solved problems overall, and acceptance ratios of around 99\% in the nonmonotone case.
 Interestingly, \textsf{regLPSB} achieves around 99\% acceptance rate in the monotone case, tapering off to around 72\% for the nonmonotone implementation.